ejcorn/fir_pca_22q/README.md

       - `rest_data/Lausanne${NPARC}/${ID}_Lausanne${NPARC}_ts.1D`
       - `nback_data/Lausanne${NPARC}/${ID}_Lausanne${NPARC}_ts.1D`

 `ProcessData_22q.m` requires file paths to the emotion identification task fMRI data processed by `xcpEngine`.
-To demo this code without obtaining the necessary BOLD data, one could replace the variables "concTS" and "SCVolnorm" in this script with random numbers or your own BOLD data.
+To demo this code without obtaining the necessary BOLD data, one could replace the variables "concTS" in this script with random numbers or your own BOLD data.

 `code/miscfxns/addpaths.m` also requires specification of path to the BCT:
   - [Brain Connectivity Toolbox](https://sites.google.com/site/bctnet/)